eric-haibin-lin/aws-neuron-sdk/src/examples/mxnet/README.md

 ```

 We used publicly available instructions to generate a saved model for open source BERT using fine-tuned SST-2 weights.
-The steps to generate this model can be found [here](https://gluon-nlp.mxnet.io/v0.9.x/model_zoo/bert/index.html#sentence-classification).
+The steps to generate this model can be found [here](https://gluon-nlp.mxnet.io/v0.9.x/model_zoo/bert/index.html#sentence-classification),
+or you can download a trained model on SST-2 [here](https://dist-bert.s3.amazonaws.com/demo/finetune/sst.params).
 Place the saved model in a directory named "gluonnlp_bert" under the `bert_demo` directory.

 Run the following to compile BERT for an input size of 128 and batch size of 1.